MSF2141/surfs_up/README.md

 ## Softwares
 - Python, Pandas in Kupyter Notebook
-- SQL Alchemy and SQL Database
+- SQLAlchemy and SQLite Database

 ## Analysis
+•	Use SQLAlchemy to connect to and query a SQLite database.
+•	Use statistics like minimum, maximum, and average to analyze data.

+## Results
 Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed.

 ## Summary